vscentrum/vsc-software-stack/README.md

 ## Reviewed branches

-The `vsc` requires a PR and a positive review to merge changes into it.
+The `vsc` branch requires a PR and a positive review (+ working test report) to merge changes into it.

 1. Enter the target worktree/branch
 ```